What is Go Go-Karts?

 One of the features required in the game UI was to have a tutorial section that displayed video playback of the various mechanics in-game.
 Developing this system needed to use the Unreal Media player and trigger specific content playback based on controller events.

-Below is the blueprint implementation of the core logic for the tutorial screen implemented in-game.
+Below is the blueprint implementation of the event graph for the tutorial screen implemented in-game.

 By using the media player in Unreal along with some of our gamepad controller highlight code, we were able to create a nice tutorial screen that let us toggle between different videos depending on what button was selected